minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 ## Chapter 4:

-This chapter talks about a P&R flow print out that talks 1) pin palcemen and 2) timing.
+This chapter talks about a P&R flow print out that talks 1) pin placement and 2) timing.
 These can be replaced with the --log output from nextpnr, which is already included in the `make build` command and outputs to a *.log file:

 ```
 Info: constrained 'o_LED_2' to bel 'X13/Y7/io0'